Outstanding Aquatic Veterinary Programs

 Ohio State University – College of Veterinary Medicine

-The doctor of veterinary medicine (DVM) degree offered by the Ohio State University is a rigorous professional program that requires three to four years of pre-professional study.
+The doctor of veterinary medicine (DVM) degree offered by Ohio State University is a rigorous professional program that requires three to four years of pre-professional study.
 This DVM degree provides advanced knowledge of veterinary medicine, encourages analytical and critical thinking, and prepares them for professional growth and lifelong learning.

 At Ohio State University, students in the fourth year of their DVM program can specialize in a field of study through electives and field experience.
 The school has numerous options available for those who want to gain off-site aquatic experiences in this final year.